lnihlen/lnihlen.github.io/_posts/2019/09/2019-09-03-maybe-a-shakeup.md

 that it is an article of faith, or detachment, that those same higher organizational levels within the company are going to make decisions that make sense, within a reasonable length of time.

-I'm not so sure that I hold that faith, anymore.
-So I'm putting out my shingle, for the first time in a long time.